Erasmus+ International is an EU funding program that supports long- and short-term stays abroad in countries outside the EU.

 - SWIFT/BIC: RZSTAT2G

-Upload the deposit confirmation in Mobility-Online with all other application documents.
-Detailed information on deposits can be found here.
+Upload the payment confirmation in the Mobility-Online database with other application documents.

-You have to apply via the application portal Mobility-Online, access is available via UNIGRAZonline > "Office of International Relations (BIB)".
+The application is made via the application portal Mobility-Online, which you can access via UNIGRAZonline > "Office for International Relations (BIB)".

 If you have completed the online application on time and in full, the coordinators will start selecting suitable applicants for partner institution after the application deadline.